This article provides guidance when your encounter a motor or encoder error on your Filament Maker.

 3. A problem with the motor

-If the encoder disk is still intact, and aligned perfectly in the middle, it is a good idea to install a diagnostic test firmware on your Filament Maker.
-With this firmware the exact issue can be analysed, and we can find out what is causing the “Extruder motor or encoder problem”.
+If the encoder disk is still intact and aligned perfectly in the middle, it is a good idea to install a diagnostic test firmware on your Filament Maker.
+With this firmware, the exact issue can be analyzed, and we can find out what is causing the "Extruder motor or encoder problem".
 For this you would need to of course install the firmware, which can be downloaded here:

 4. The extruder is clogged